pySTEPS/pysteps.github.io/index.md

 source activate pysteps
 ```

-### B. Download the main pysteps repository
+### B. Install *pysteps* from source
-To download the github repository containing the *pysteps* modules use the following command:
+To download the github repository containing the *pysteps* surce code use the following command:
 ```
 git clone https://github.com/pySTEPS/pysteps
 ```

-### C. Install *pysteps* from source
 To install using pip run:
 ```
 pip install ./pysteps